danstefancu/admin-form-framework/readme.txt

 = There are a zillion options plugins out there.
 Why this? =

 All plugins will inevitably have their limitations, but Admin Form Framework is written in form of an object that can be easily extended to suit your needs.
+This is what we use internally at [Dream Production](http://dreamproduction.com).

 = Get started =

-For a complete example / settings page template, open up the included my_options.php file from examples folder.
+For a complete example / settings page template, open up the included my_options.php file from `examples` folder.

 == Installation ==